 - Wind energy is available nationwide.
 The Wind Vision Report shows that wind can be a viable source of renewable electricity in all 50 states by 2050.

-- Wind supports a strong domestic supply chain.
+- Wind energy supports a strong domestic supply chain.
 Wind has the potential to support over 600,000 jobs in manufacturing, installation, maintenance, and supporting services by 2050.

 - Wind energy preserves water resources.
 By 2050, wind energy can save 260 billion gallons of water—the equivalent to roughly 400,000 Olympic-size swimming pools—that would have been used by the electric power sector.

-- Wind deployment increases community revenues.
+- Wind energy deployment increases community revenues.
 Local communities will be able to collect additional tax revenue from land lease payments and property taxes, reaching $3.2 billion annually by 2050.

 For questions regarding DOE's Wind Vision, please contact firstname.lastname@example.org.